porter-dev/porter-archive/docs/guides/linking-github-account.md

 > 🚧
 >
-> **Note:** Porter currently uses an oauth app to authenticate and gain access to repositories.
+> **Note:** Porter currently uses a Github OAuth App to authenticate and gain access to repositories.
 This mechanism will be phased out over the next few weeks to transition to the authentication method below.
-After this, all old applications will still work as intended but new applications will need to be authenticated through the GitHub Application.
+After this, all old applications will still work as intended but new applications will need to be authenticated through a GitHub App.

-Porter uses a GitHub application to authorize and gain access to your GitHub repositories.
-In order to be able to deploy applications through GitHub repositories, you must first authorize the Porter GitHub application to have access to them.
+Porter uses a GitHub App to authorize and gain access to your GitHub repositories.
+In order to be able to deploy applications through GitHub repositories, you must first authorize the Porter GitHub App to have access to them.

 ## Step 1: Authorize the Porter Application